petr-ngn/Data_X_2022/README.md

 model_loaded = pickle.load(open('model.h5', 'rb'))
 ```
 ### Importing the auxiliary functions
+_The functions have been built with Python version 3.9.13

 Download the src_PN folder and the final_notebook_aux_functions_imported.ipynb notebook (they need to stored in the same path/location).
 Or you can clone this whole repository.

 ```